-An increase of \$1,350,000 in recurring funds is requested to upgrade/replace the division's Case Management system, build infrastructure needed to support the system, and modernize and increase the division's communication, training, and customer support capabilities.
+An increase of \$2,000,000 of nonrecurring funds in the Federal Rehabilitation Trust Fund is requested to replace the division's Case Management System; build infrastructure needed to support the system; and modernize and increase its communication, training and customer support capabilities.

 The division's Rehabilitation Information Management System (RIMS) was designed as a mainframe system in the 1980s.
-While the software has been updated, the design is fundamentally the same.
-Since that time, the division's work, customers, and technology have changed dramatically.
-As changes have occurred, RIMS was modified, but the changes were made based on system limitations, rather than process needs.
+While software has been updated, the design is fundamentally the same.
+Since that time, the division's work, customers and technology have changed dramatically.
+As changes have occurred, RIMS was modified, but the changes were based on system limitations, rather than process or policy needs.
 The Workforce Innovation and Opportunity Act (WIOA) brought the need for a more flexible system into sharp focus.
-WIOA requires many new data elements to be reported in one integrated report, including all WIOA core partners (CareerSource FL, Blind Services, Career and Adult Ed).
-WIOA also shifts the focus of Vocational Rehabilitation services to people under 22 years old, creates a demand for new types of services and communication tools, and shortens timeframes for key points in the client service process.
+WIOA requires many new data elements to be reported in one integrated report, including all WIOA core partners (CareerSource FL, Blind Services, Career and Adult Education).
+WIOA also shifts the focus of Vocational Rehabilitation (VR) services to people under 22 years old, creates a demand for new types of services and communication tools, and shortens timeframes for key points in the client service process.
 Finally, the division has had multiple years of findings of non-compliance with these timeframes.
-A new system, based on current programming and design best practices, will increase productivity by creating a system that matches the process, enable staff to communicate with customers using more modern methods (text, email), and create more accountability to bring casework into compliance with federal requirements.
+A new system, based on current programming and design best practices, will increase productivity by creating a system that matches the process, enables staff to communicate with customers using more modern methods (text/email), and creates more accountability to bring casework into compliance with federal requirements.

 If this project is not funded, the division will continue to use a legacy system, and productivity will continue to suffer.
 Division staff will continue to focus on entering data in a non-intuitive system and focus less on providing counseling services to customers.
-These inefficiencies cause us to lose customers during the process, because processing is cumbersome.
-Without tools to reach customers in the manner they prefer, we risk losing customers, particularly the youth that WIOA prioritizes.
-WIOA requires us to implement new options for young people, and RIMS' limited flexibility does not allow the timely addition of new programs and services.
-The division risks failing to meet federal expenditure requirements for youth, and needed services are delayed because the system cannot be changed fast enough.
+Without the tools to reach customers in the manner they prefer, we risk losing customers, particularly the youth that WIOA prioritizes.
 Additionally, the division will also be at risk of further findings for lack of compliance with federal requirements.

-Funds are being requested in the following categories for a total request of \$2,750,000:
+Funds are being requested in the following categories, for a total request of \$9,000,000: